Cookies & Cups > Recipes > Dessert > Cobblers and Crisps > Homemade Blueberry Cobbler

 How to Make Homemade Blueberry Cobbler

-Make the biscuit topping.
-In another large bowl whisk together the flour, salt, granulated sugar, and baking powder.
-Cut in the cold butter using a pastry cutter, fork, or food processor until the mixture resembles a coarse meal.
-Add the cream and mix until a thick dough forms.
+Make the biscuit topping: In another large bowl whisk together the flour, salt, granulated sugar, and baking powder.
+Cut in the cold butter using a pastry cutter.
+You can also do this step in the food processor.
+It should resemble a coarse sand when combined.
+Pour in the cream and mix until it becomes a thick dough/batter.

-Bake.
-Sprinkle with the turbinado sugar and bake for 35-40 minutes, or until golden on top and the berries are bubbly.
+Bake: In a preheated 375°F oven bake for 35-40 minutes, or until golden brown and crisp on top and the berries are bubbly.

-Let your cobbler cool to room temperature, then cover the baking dish with saran wrap and store it in the fridge for up to 4 days.
-When you are ready to eat some, just spoon the desired amount into a bowl and zap it in the microwave until heated through.
+Let your cobbler cool to room temperature, then cover the baking dish with saran wrap or transfer to an airtight container and store it in the fridge for up to 4 days.
+When you are ready to enjoy the leftover cobbler, just spoon the desired amount into a bowl and microwave until heated through.
 Add ice cream and dig in!

 Can I Freeze It?